unphased/ply/README.md

 ## How to use

 1. Include this library in your webpage.
-2. Enable direct manipulation of page elements using hardware-accelerated transforms by marking those elements using `ply-` classes.
+2. Enable direct manipulation of page elements using hardware-accelerated transforms by simply marking those elements using `ply-` classes.
 3. Write zero lines of code.
 4. Enjoy the fresh and clean feeling.